 he brushes dust from artifacts, clutches pearls

-he found lying around the site.
+he finds lying around the site.
 Today he found

-her rings; has spoken with the locals, a daughter
+her rings, has spoken with the locals, a daughter, and a son.

 they are young and this is their first dig.